nihat99/rl-swarm-contracts/README.md

 ### Proxy

 This contract uses an UUPSUpgradeable pattern.
-Thus, a proxy and the implementation need to be deployed an verified.
+Thus, a proxy and the implementation need to be deployed and verified.

 #### Deploy initial proxy